patryk47853/MyLibrary-System/README.md

 - [x] Design a user-friendly web interface with Thymeleaf, HTML, and CSS.
 - [x] Establish efficient data management with MySQL database integration.
 - [x] Conduct unit testing with JUnit for code quality and reliability.
+- [ ] Create functionality to add books to database.
-- [ ] Create a history of borrowed books to track past transactions.
+- [ ] Create a history of borrowed/reserved books to track past transactions.
+- [ ] Establish reservation system.